Minister tries to ease MP concerns over time available for assisted dying Bill

 Commons Leader Lucy Powell said the Bill, if it clears its first hurdle, would “likely” spend “several weeks” at committee stage at which MPs can table amendments.

-The Bill would then not be expected to clear its final stages in the Commons until April next year at the earliest, Ms Powell added.
+The Bill would then not be expected to clear its final stages in the Commons until April next year at the earliest and the Government would ensure it is “workable” if supported by MPs, Ms Powell added.

 Her remarks came after the Government faced calls to guarantee the Bill receives a two-day report stage lasting 16 hours to enable MPs to consider amendments, amid fears they will not be able to debate the issue fully.